Information Security Tips and Information

 Cybersecurity Awareness Training

-Securing the Human is video-based cybersecurity awareness training provided by the information security training organization SANS and is currently available to and required for USC staff only.
+Securing the Human is video-based cybersecurity awareness training provided by the information security training organization SANS and is currently available to and required for USC faculty and staff.

 Report an Information Security Incident